CrownedRazberry/crown-cnc-estimator/README.md

 # Crown CNC Estimator

-Utilities for estimating CNC runtime and parsing STEP models.
+Utilities for estimating CNC runtime and analyzing STEP models.
 The package can be installed in editable mode for development or as a standard dependency.